Code-Institute-Submissions/first-milestone-project-5/README.md

 ## UX

 The UX for this project is quite simple, it's mainly a static site for fans to be able to globally find the bands lastest and back catalog info.
+The navigation is easy and smooth for users.
-New releases, keep up to date with the lastest information, video updates and so on.
-The colour shceme was requested by the band.
+Band's representatives only provided us with back catalog of tracks for now, but we will keep up to date with the lastest information on audio and video updates and so on.
+The colour shceme was requested by the band representatives.

-Please note I have insisted for the contrast of the red to be different as I advised it will be more beneficial to have a higher contrast for readability purposes.
+Please note I have insisted for the contrast of the red to be different as I was advised it will be more beneficial to have a lighter contrast for readability purposes.

 ## Features